-[Regulation 8 amended in Gazette 23 Oct 2001 p.
+[Regulation 8 amended: Gazette 23 Oct 2001 p.
 5635.]

 9. Operation and maintenance

 (1) A person to whom a provision of AS 3666 applicable to the operation and maintenance of an air-handling system, water system or cooling tower applies must comply with that provision.